 Other admission options

-The table below gives an indication of the likely peer cohort for new students at the institution.
+The table below gives an indication of the likely peer cohort for new students enrolling in this course at the institution.
 It provides data on students that commenced undergraduate study and passed the census date in the most relevant recent intake period for which data are available, including those admitted through all offer rounds and international students studying in Australia.

 Notes: “<5” – the number of students is less than 5.